Rajiv Gandhi: Shah Bano case

 In 1985, the Supreme Court of India ruled in favour of Muslim divorcee Shah Bano, declaring that her husband should give her alimony.
 Some Indian Muslims treated it as an encroachment upon Muslim Personal Law and protested against it.
 Gandhi agreed to their demands.
-In 1986, the Parliament of India passed The Muslim Women (Protection of Rights on Divorce) Act 1986, which nullified the Supreme Court's judgment in the Shah Bano case.
-The Act diluted the Supreme Court judgment and allowed maintenance payments to divorced women only during the period of Iddah, or until 90 days after the divorce, according to the provisions of Islamic law.
+In 1986, the Parliament of India passed The Muslim Women (Protection of Rights on Divorce) Act 1986, which nullified the Supreme Court's judgement in the Shah Bano case.
+The Act diluted the Supreme Court judgement and allowed maintenance payments to divorced women only during the period of Iddah, or until 90 days after the divorce, according to the provisions of Islamic law.
 This was in contrast to Section 125 of the Code.
 Indian magazine Business and Economics called it a minority appeasement by Gandhi.
 Lawyer and former Law Minister of India, Ram Jethmalani, called the Act "retrogressive obscurantism for short-term minority populism".
 Gandhi's colleague Arif Mohammad Khan, who was then a Member of Parliament, resigned in protest.